djlint/djLint/docs/src/docs/integrations.md

   This will look for files matching `*.html` and set `--profile=askama`.
   :::

 Note that these predefined hooks are sometimes too conservative in the inputs they accept (your templates may be using a different extension) so pre-commit explicitly allows you to override any of these pre-defined options.
-See the [pre-commit docs](https://pre-commit.com/#pre-commit-configyaml---hooks) for additional configuration
+See the [pre-commit docs](https://pre-commit.com/#pre-commit-configyaml---hooks) for additional configuration.

 ### Default Django example